SophieJG/ArXiv_Recommendation_Research_v2/README.md

 Diversity is defined as 1 minus the mean cosine distance between the top-k recommended papers - higher diversity implies a more diverse set.

 ## Data pipeline
-The system is built upon kaggle and Semantic Scholar (SemS) data files that were downloaded to directories specified in data config.
+The system is built on the base of kaggle and Semantic Scholar (SemS) data files that were downloaded to directories specified in data config.
 The data already exists in the shared folder, so there's no need to download it again.
-In any case, download instructions can be found in the "Starting from scratch" section below.
+In any case, full download instructions can be found in the "Starting from scratch" section below.

-Kaggle dataset is a list of arxiv papers and some info on each paper in json format.
+The Kaggle dataset is a single table of arxiv papers and some info on each paper in json format.
 SemS data is much larger and includes several tables:
 - `papers` includes info on all papers including corpus id, arxiv id, author id list, year, title and categories
 - `citations` a list of pairs `<citing corpus id, cited corpus is>`
 - `abstracts` abstracts for all papers indexed by corpus id